docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 ## The extension's Dockerfile

-An extension requires a `Dockerfile` to build, publish and run in Docker Desktop.
+An extension requires a `Dockerfile` to build, publish and run the extension in Docker Desktop.

 The bare minimum configuration that a Dockerfile's extension requires to function properly is: